 Jamesonite Pb4FeSb6S14 Sometimes known as grey antimony, jamesonite is a member of the monoclinic crystal system and forms acicular crystals; it is also found massive with a fibrous texture.
 The colour is grey and the streak greyish-black.
 The lustre is metallic and there is a perfect cleavage.
 H 2.0-3.0; SG 5.5-6.0 Occurrence.
 Jamesonite is found in ore veins with other lead sulpho-salts, galena, pyrite and calcite.
 Localities.
 Found at Endellion in Cornwall; Mount Bischoff, Tasmania; and at the antimony mines in Arkansas and South Dakota.
 Treatment.
 Gentle washing in distilled water is the best method of cleaning.
-Stannite Cu2FeSnS4 Sometimes called tin pyrite or bell- Top Bournonite from Lzechoslovakia This crystal shows twinning like that depicted in the diagram Shove right Bournonite cry tals on the iron and or its sidente Fron and or its Austria metal ore, stannite is a sulphostannate of copper, iron and sometimes zinc.
+Stannite Cu2FeSnS4 Sometimes called tin pyrite or bell- Top: Bournonite from Czechoslovakia.
+This crystal shows twinning like that depicted in the diagram Above right: Bournonite crystals on the iron carbonate siderite.
+From Huttenberg, Austria Left: Octahedral crystals of cuprite from Cornwall metal ore, stannite is a sulphostannate of copper, iron and sometimes zinc.
 Traces of germanium may also be found.
 Bolivianite is a synonym.
 It crystallizes in the tetragonal crystal system and crystals appear pseudotetrahedral through twinning.
 Massive forms are also found.
 It is grey to black with a similar streak; the lustre is metallic.
-H 3.5; SG 4.3-4.5 Occurrence.
+H 3.5: SG 4.3-4.5 Occurrence.
 Occurs in tin-bearing veins with cassiterite, tetrahedrite and pyrite.
 Localities.
 From Cinvald, Czechoslovakia; Cornwall, at Wheal Rock near St. Agnes; Oruro, Bolivia; Black Hills of South Dakota.
 Teallite PbSnS2 Teallite is found in thin flexible folia of the orthorhombic crystal system.
 It is black to grey with a metallic lustre.
 There is a black streak and a perfect cleavage.
 H 1.0-2.0; SG 6.4 Occurrence.
-With silver minerals and in tin veins.

-Localities.
-Himmelsfürst mine, Freiberg, E. Germany; Santa Rosa, Antequera, Bolivia.
-Cylindrite Pb3Sn4Sb2S14 Cylindrite crystallizes in the orthorhombic system, occurring in cylindrical forms which separate under pressure into shells or leaves.
+With silver minerals and in tin veins Localities.
+Himmelsfürst mine, Freiberg, E. Germany; Santa Rosa, Antequera, Rolivia Cylindrite Pb3Sn4Sb2S14 Cylindrite crystallizes in the orthorhombic system, occurring in cylindrical forms which separate under pressure into shells or leaves.
 It is black to grey with a metallic lustre.
 H 2.5; SG 5.4 Occurrence.
 Occurs with pyrite and blende.